-The Merriam team of Peter and winemaker David Herzberg gather to evaluate each individual blend four times a year.
-These roundtable-blending sessions consist of tasting each wine twice and making decisions about different cooperages, degree of toasts, color, flavors and varietal balance, among other important considerations.
-Once the final decisions are made, each wine goes back into barrel for the next six to twelve months prior to bottling, a process that encourages harmony in the finished wines.
+The Merriam team of Peter and winemaker Jonathan Bomberg gather to evaluate each individual blend.
+These roundtable-blending sessions consist of tasting each wine twice and making decisions about different cooperages, degree of toasts, color, flavors, and varietal balance, among other important considerations.
+Once the final decisions are made, each wine goes back into the barrel for the next six to twelve months prior to bottling, a process that encourages harmony in the finished wines.

 Blending and the role of keeping specific lots isolated throughout the process are both important to our winemaking process.
 We honor their uniqueness by keeping them in their own separate lots, and then we can blend accordingly to bring out certain characteristics of each wine, allowing them to complement one another.
 In the final assessment of the wines, we want to make sure that there is a sense of synergy in the wine, being that the completed product reflects more than simply a sum of its parts.